Harriet Mansell

 This nature-guided approach employed by Harriet at Robin Wylde led to the restaurant being added to the Michelin Guide just a year after opening, and in 2021 Harriet opened Lilac, a sister restaurant and wine bar in Lyme Regis.
 Lilac shares Robin Wylde's ethos of following the seasons and showcasing Dorset's exceptional produce, but offers small plates rather than a tasting menu and serves them alongside wines chosen carefully by Harriet and her team.

-She may have moved around a lot early on in her career, but so many of Harriet’s positions prior to opening Robin Wylde and Lilac, from her time spent at Noma to her work with the Wild Beer Co, were connected by her attraction to wild foods.
-It comes as no surprise therefore, that her own restaurants so clearly reflect this love of seasonality and locality.
-It’s Harriet’s immense skill at using these ingredients creatively in the kitchen though, that makes her food truly stand out.
+In October 2023, Harriet made the decision to close Robin Wylde and focus her efforts instead on Lilac, though she has not ruled out reopening the concept in the future.
+She may have moved around a lot early on in her career, but so many of Harriet’s positions have been connected by her attraction to wild foods.
+It comes as no surprise therefore, that her own restaurants have so clearly reflected this love of seasonality and locality.